windicss/docs/integrations/svelte.md

 }
 ```

-### Svelte Kit (As of 1.0.0-next.100)
+### Svelte Kit (as of 1.0.0-next.100)
 Svelte Kit uses vite as a bundler, therefore we suggest to use our vite plugin (no need to install `svelte-windicc-preprocess`).

-Install plugin: `npm i -D vite-plugin-windicss`
-Add the plugin to your svelte config:
+Install plugin with `npm i -D vite-plugin-windicss` and adapt the svelte config:
 ```
 //svelte.config.js
 import preprocess from 'svelte-preprocess'